restfb/restfb/migrations.md

 The `DefaultFacebookClient` does not longer contain these methods.
 Because some developer still use the FQL interface (Graph API 2.0) they have to switch to the newer (and working) `executeFqlQuery` and `executeFqlMultiquery`.

+## User.Picture removed
+We had to remove the `User.Picture` type because we drop the compatibility.
+The picture field is now the `ProfilePictureSource` type.

+## Event.getPicture() returns `ProfilePictureSource` instead of `String`
+The `Event.getPicture()` returned the image url as `String`.
+We changed this because Facebook provides more information than only a `String`.
+The `ProfilePictureSource` is a better choice.